MoinDalvs/Learn_Statistics_for_Data_science/README.md

 ![01 02 2022_22 23 08_REC](https://user-images.githubusercontent.com/99672298/190960629-6490a598-e380-437f-a3ef-089da872f66f.png)

 1. **Nominal Scale:**
+These are the set of values that don’t possess a natural ordering.
+Let’s understand this with some examples.
 This scale contains the least information since the data have names/labels only.
 It can be used for classification.
 We cannot perform mathematical operations on nominal data because there is no numerical value to the options (numbers associated with the names can only be used as tags).
 The nominal scale uses categories, so finding the median makes no sense.
 You could put the items in alphabetical order but even then, the middle item would have no meaning as a median.
 However, a mode (the most frequent item in the set) is possible.
 For example, if you were to survey a group of random people and ask them what the most romantic city in the World is, Venice or Paris might be the most common response (the mode).
+It is not possible to state that ‘Red’ is greater than ‘Blue’.
+The gender of a person is another one where we can’t differentiate between male, female, or others.

+Nominal data types in statistics are not quantifiable and cannot be measured through numerical units.
+Nominal types of statistical data are valuable while conducting qualitative research as it extends freedom of opinion to subjects.

 Example: Which country do you belong to?
 India, Japan, Korea.
 + Gender: Male, Female, Other.